escodb/design/src/operation-scheduling.md

 # Operation scheduling

-High-level write operations in VaultDB perform a set of multiple writes to individual items inside shard files.
+High-level write operations in EscoDB perform a set of multiple writes to individual items inside shard files.
 For example, `update('/my/note')` breaks down into the following writes to individual items: